-Telefonica Brasil, known as Vivo, is the largest wireless carrier in Brazil with 100 million customers, which is equal to about 39% market share.
-The firm is strongest in the postpaid business, where it has 65 million customers, or about 41% share of this market.
+Telefonica Brasil, known as Vivo, is the largest wireless carrier in Brazil with 102 million customers, which is equal to about 39% market share.
+The firm is strongest in the postpaid business, where it has 68 million customers, or about 41% share of this market.
 Wireless services and equipment contribute about 70% of total revenue.
-Vivo is the incumbent fixed-line telephone operator in Sao Paulo state and, following the acquisition of GVT, the owner of an extensive fiber network across the country.
-The firm provides internet access to 7 million households on this network.
-The firm also sells pay-tv and phone services to its fixed-line customers.
-Finally, corporate data and IT services, including cloud computing support, contribute about 8% of total revenue.
+Vivo is the incumbent fixed-line telephone operator in Sao Paulo state and also owns an extensive fiber network across the country.
+The firm provides internet access to 8 million households on this network.
+The firm also sells pay-TV and phone services to its fixed-line customers.
+Finally, corporate data and IT services, including cloud computing support, contribute about 9% of total revenue.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.